-Candlestick charts are one of the most popular types of financial charts and ways to conduct technical analysis.
+Candlestick charts are one of the most popular types of financial charts and tools to learn how to do technical analysis.
 The candlestick chart has a rich history dating back to 18th century Japan, which is why they are also known as Japanese candlesticks charts.

-A candlestick chart is a form of displaying all the important information a trader needs for price.
+A candlestick chart is a form of displaying all the important information a trader needs to try and predict price movement.
 The opening, high, low, and closing prices are visible and easily recognised during a specific time frame.
 They are usually preferred to the traditional bar chart because from a visual perspective, they are much easier to interpret (especially when combining multiple candlesticks together to form - candlestick patterns).

 Conceptually candlesticks (through patterns) measure market sentiment in the form of bullish vs bearish strength.
 Each of these patterns tell us a different story about what we could expect from the price chart.